lawrencewoodman/techtinkering.com/content/articles/2009-05-15-improving-the-standard-subleq-oisc-architecture.md

 While working out how to stop the waste of negative numbers, I considered the following factors: beauty, ease of implementation/simplicity, instructions executed, number of memory accesses and code size.
 A number of options were looked at, including negative numbers representing: <em>literals</em>, <em>relative addressing</em> and <em>in-direct addressing</em>.

 ## Improved Design
-The improved design is similar to the standard design as described in my article: <a href="/2009/03/05/the-subleq-urisc-oisc-architecture/">The SUBLEQ URISC (Ultimate RISC) / OISC (One Instruction Set Computer) Architecture</a>.
+The improved design is similar to the standard design as described in my article: <a href="/articles/subleq-a-one-instruction-set-computer/">SUBLEQ - A One Instruction Set Computer (OISC)</a>.
 The key difference is that negative numbers now refer to <em>in-direct addressing</em>.

 The improved design is described as follows: